petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 ## Finding Fields

-To find the fields you can filter by in the Custom Filter widget, Users with the proper permissions can navigate to _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
+To find the fields you can filter by in the Custom Filter widget, users with the proper permissions can navigate to _Control Panel_ &rarr; _Configuration_ &rarr; _Search_.
 From there, open the Field Mappings tab and browse the mappings for the `liferay-[companyId]` index.
 Scroll to the [`properties`](https://www.elastic.co/guide/en/elasticsearch/reference/current/properties.html) section of the mapping.

 ![Browse the field mappings to find Liferay DXP's indexed fields.](./filtering-search-results/images/04.png)